glasp-api/address-validation-example/spring-boot/README.md

 ## Further Information

-For more information on address validations with GLASP, you can check out our overview for the E2E example at [to be added] and our website at https://www.glasp.eu.
+For more information on address validations with GLASP, you can check out our overview for the E2E example at https://github.com/glasp-api/address-validation-example and our website at https://www.glasp.eu.